History of the Later Roman Empire: Survival and reconquest

 The childless and ailing Justin appointed his nephew Justinian I as Augustus shortly before he died on 1 August 527.
 Justinian was one of the most ambitious Roman emperors and he implemented systematic reforms to improve state administration and the army.
 He continued the war against the Sassanians, but neither the Roman nor the Persian army could achieve a decisive victory.
-In spring of 532 Justinian and the new Sassanian king Khosrow I concluded a peace treaty whereby Justinian paid 11,000 pounds of gold, reportedly in renumeration for the defense of the Caucasian passes by the Sassanians.
+In spring of 532 Justinian and the new Sassanian king Khosrow I concluded a peace treaty whereby Justinian paid 11,000 pounds of gold, reportedly in remuneration for the defense of the Caucasian passes by the Sassanians.
 Justinian introduced harsh measures against rioters to restore public order in the major cities, and his officials implemented his laws with great vigour.
 After a bloody riot following the races on 10 January 532, seven fans of the racing teams were arrested for murder.
 Five were executed, but one each from the Blue and the Green team escaped.
 Three days later, at the next racing, the Blues and the Greens made public appeals to Justinian on the two convicts' behalf, but he ignored them.
 The fans of both clubs united in a riot of elementary force, chanting the word Nika ("Conquer!") as a rallying cry.
 Although the Nika riots lasted for less than a week, the rioters destroyed much of the city center.
 Justinian's three generals, Narses, Belisarius and Mundus, crushed the riot mercilessly, reportedly slaughtering at least 30,000 townspeople.

 The pro-Roman Vandal king Hilderic was deposed by his cousin Gelimer in 530.
 The ensuing insurrections in Sardinia and Tripolitania provided Justinian with a pretext to intervene.
 He appointed Belisarius to lead the invasion against the Vandal Kingdom early in 533.
 Theodoric's daughter, Amalasuntha, who ruled the Ostrogothic Kingdom in Italy as regent for her son Athalaric, allowed the Roman expeditionary forces to use the port of Syracuse during the campaign.
 In a year, Belisarius defeated the Vandals with the native population's support and conquered their kingdom.
 The pacification of the reconquered northern African territories lasted for years because of riots by unruly Berber tribes and their cooperations with rebellious Roman troops.
 In Italy, Athalaric died and Amalasuntha's cousin Theodahad had her assassinated in 535.
 An unidentified natural catastrophe, likely dust from a major volcanic eruption, darkened the sun between 24 March 535 and 24 June 536.
 The low temperature caused disastrous crop failures and massive famine.
 The catastrophe did not prevent Justinian from going to war against the Ostrogoths.
 In 535 Mundus conquered Dalmatia and Belisarius captured Sicily.
 During the following five years, Belisarius occupied almost whole Italy, but an Ostrogothic kingdom survived in the north.
 Taking advantage of the concentration of the Roman troops in Italy, the Bulgars launched a pillaging raid over the Balkans, and Khosrow resumed the war.
 He invaded Syria, sacked Antioch and restored Sassanian suzerainty over Lazica.